TheWildebeest/ia/README.md

 ---
 ##### **Notes**:

-- This is an Angular project — see [official Angular documentation](https://angular.io/) if you are not familiar with Angular.
+- This is an Angular project — see [official Angular documentation](https://angular.io/) for more info.